 - 1 tsp cinnamon

-- Spray a 13x9" baking dish with non-stick spray and set aside.
+- Spray a 13×9" baking dish or large rimmed baking sheet with non-stick spray.

 - In a small pot, combine brown sugar, corn syrup and butter.
 Cook over medium heat until mixture is bubbly, 4-5 minutes, stirring constantly.
 Stir in cream and pour into prepared baking dish.